GVR Report cover Peripheral Nerve Injuries Market Size, Share & Trends Report

 • Industry: Healthcare

-The evolution of the 3D tissue engineering and utilization of the embryo cells along with stem cells indicates the opportunities for industry growth.
-With the extensive results of the therapies and increasing patient compliance and improving quality of life, several private and government organizations are providing funds to conduction of research to develop enhanced therapies.
-NIH provided financial aid of USD 445 million and USD 180 million to human non-embryonic stem cell research and human embryonic stem cell research, respectively.
-In addition, a high incidence of PNIs globally is expected to boost growth.
-More than 20 million Americans are thought to be affected by PNI, which can result in symptoms ranging from minor discomforts to profound paralysis.
+Owing to these factors, the market is expected to advance in the near future.
+Moreover, the extensive application of biomaterials is a key market growth driver.
+It has applications in areas such as aesthetics, orthopedics, trauma, cardiology, and geriatric care.
+Improved life expectancy has created a necessity for treating age-related disorders, such as osteoporosis and arthritis.
+The evolution of 3D tissue engineering and utilization of the embryo cells along with stem cells indicates the opportunities for market growth.
+With the extensive results of therapies, increasing patient compliance, and improving quality of life, several private & government organizations are providing funds to conduct research to develop enhanced therapies.
+National Institute of Health (NIH) provided financial aid of USD 445 million and USD 180 million to human non-embryonic stem cell research and human embryonic stem cell research, respectively.

 Product Insights

-The nerve conduit segment led the industry and accounted for more than 41.5% share of the global revenue in 2021.
+The nerve conduit led the market and accounted for a revenue share of more than 41.80% in 2023.
 This can be attributed to technological advancements, a wide range of applications, and government funding for innovations.
-Depending on the conduit material and manufacturing process, nerve conduits are two types biological and synthetic nerve conduits.
-Advanced products, such as biodegradable polymers, are expected to enhance spinal stabilization, healing of fractures, and reduce hospitalization.
-Another instance of advancement is the development of stimuli-responsive biomaterials to achieve a feedback system for better integration and regeneration of the tissue.
+Depending on the conduit material and manufacturing process, nerve conduits are of two types: biological and synthetic nerve conduits.
+Advanced products, such as biodegradable polymers, are expected to enhance spinal stabilization, heal fractures, and reduce hospitalization.
+Another instance of advancement is the development of stimuli-responsive biomaterials to achieve a feedback system for better integration and regeneration of tissues.
 Therefore, due to such key factors, the segment is expected to grow.

-Moreover, the use of nerve conduits, a viable replacement for nerve autografts, is now restricted to peripheral nerves with subtle abnormalities and small diameters.
-Investments by key companies to develop more effective products are likely to propel industry growth in the coming years.
-For instance, in April 2022, a significant U.S. marketing campaign for Toyobo Co., Ltd.’s Nerbridge TM nerve conduit for peripheral nerve regeneration has begun.
-By the end of 2025, Toyobo intends to increase its production capacity and broaden the range of its therapeutic applications.
-Toyobo will expand its production and sales capabilities to meet the anticipated rise in demand for nerve conduits in the U.S and elsewhere in the world.
+Moreover, the use of nerve conduits, a viable replacement for nerve autografts, is now restricted to peripheral nerves with modest abnormalities and small diameters.
+Investments by key companies to develop more effective products are likely to propel market growth in the coming years.
+For instance, in April 2022, a significant U.S. marketing campaign for Toyobo Co., Ltd.'s Nerbridge TM nerve conduit for peripheral nerve regeneration began.
+By the end of 2025, Toyobo intends to increase the product's production capacity and broaden the range of its therapeutic applications.
+Toyobo will expand its production and sales capabilities to meet the anticipated rise in demand for nerve conduits in the U.S. and elsewhere in the world.

-As a result, this segment is anticipated to expand soon.
-The nerve wraps segment is anticipated to witness the fastest CAGR over the forecast period.
-This is due to nerve wraps preventing scar ingrowth, minimizing the potential for nerve entrapment, and providing guidance for regenerating nerve fibers as compared to other products.
-Furthermore, industry participants are currently offering cutting-edge products that enhance treatment effectiveness.
-For instance, in August 2021, Checkpoint Surgical, Inc. announced the introduction of the Chitosan NeuroShield Nerve Wrap as part of the extension of its line of intraoperative nerve care products.
-Checkpoint’s contribution to a proposed line of chitosan-based biological implants that facilitate neuron healing is the NeuroShield Wrap.
+As a result, this market is anticipated to grow.
+The nerve wraps segment is anticipated to witness the fastest CAGR from 2024 to 2030 due to high demand as nerve wraps prevent scar tissue ingrowth, minimize the potential for nerve entrapment, and guide regenerating nerve fibers as compared to other products.
+Furthermore, market participants are currently offering cutting-edge products that enhance treatment effectiveness.
+For instance, in July 2022, researchers at Northwestern University created a stretchable device wrap that could be used to wrap the nerves to reduce pain without using medicines, such as opioids.

-The expected commercialization of products in the coming years due to investments by companies and research institutes is also anticipated to boost the segment growth.
-For instance, in June 2022, a grant from Regenerative Medicine Minnesota was given to Vascudyne, Inc., a biotechnology pioneer in regenerative medicine, for a study titled “Production of a Peripheral Nerve Wrap Using Tissue Tubes from Regenerative Engineering.”
-The one-year, USD 100,000 funding from Vascudyne will start in June 2022 and make use of TRUE Tissue technology.
-Such strategic initiatives undertaken by key manufacturers targeting niche patient subsets in this space are projected to accelerate the segment growth.
+Expected commercialization of the products in the coming years due to investments by companies & research institutes will also boost market growth.
+For instance, in June 2022, a grant from Regenerative Medicine Minnesota was given to Vascudyne, Inc., a biotechnology pioneer in regenerative medicine, for a study titled "Production of a Peripheral Nerve Wrap Using Tissue Tubes from Regenerative Engineering".
+The one-year, USD 100,000 funding from Vascudyne started in June 2022 and made use of TRUE Tissue technology.
+Such strategic initiatives by key manufacturers targeting niche patient subsets in this space will help accelerate segment growth.

 Surgery Insights

-Direct nerve repair led the global space and accounted for more than 52.80% share of the global revenue in 2021.
+The direct nerve repair segment led the market and accounted for more than 53.11% share of the global revenue in 2023.
 Around 20 million people in the U.S. suffer from PNIs, usually caused by trauma or medical disorders.
 Direct nerve repair is used for the treatment of peripheral nerve injuries.
-It is considered a gold standard surgical treatment for severe injuries.
-These injuries lead to a loss of ability to communicate due to malfunction of motor & sensory nerves between the peripheral organs and the Central Nervous System (CNS), resulting in impairment.
-Furthermore, organizations promote funding to support R&D and product development, which is expected to spur industry growth.
+It is considered a gold-standard surgical treatment for severe injuries.
+These injuries lead to loss of ability to communicate due to malfunction of motor & sensory nerves between the peripheral organs and the Central Nervous System (CNS), resulting in impairment.
+Furthermore, organizations promote R&D for product development, which is expected to spur market growth.

-An increase in government initiatives and approvals to conduct clinical trials is also anticipated to fuel the market growth.
-For instance, in October 2021, using Gingiva-derived Mesenchymal Stem Cells (GMSCs), and a 3D collagen hydrogel scaffold, a multidisciplinary team from the University of Pennsylvania School of Dental Medicine and Perelman School of Medicine (PA, USA) was able to restore the function of PNIs.
-Human GMSCs were infused into a collagen hydrogel in this novel method for guided nerve repair, allowing them to differentiate into Schwann precursor-like cells (SCPs) and neural crest stem-like cells (NCSCs).
-With the same efficiency as the “gold standard autograft method”, these cells can migrate into natural nerve conduits and produce functionalized neurons.
+Rising government initiatives and approvals to conduct clinical trials are also anticipated to fuel segment growth.
+For instance, in October 2021, using a gingiva-derived mesenchymal stem cells (GMSCs), and 3D collagen hydrogel scaffold, a multidisciplinary team from the University of Pennsylvania School of Dental Medicine and Perelman School of Medicine (PA, USA) was able to restore the function of injured peripheral nerves.
+Human GMSCs were infused into collagen hydrogel in this novel method for guided nerve repair, allowing them to differentiate into Schwann precursor-like cells (SCPs) and neural crest stem-like cells (NCSCs).
+With the same efficiency as the "gold standard autograft method," these cells can migrate into natural nerve conduits and produce functionalized neurons.

 Application Insights